 Following the COVID-19 pandemic, the workforce has seen severe disruptions.
-Across the nation, the number of vacancies and unfilled positions has remained at an extremely high rate resulting in record breaking staffing shortages.15 The pandemic's effects on staffing levels have impacted all areas of employment, including San Diego County's public safety agencies.
-In addition to the pandemic, the demonstrations related to the reallocation of public safety funding and criminal justice reforms that occurred in FY 2020-21 may have also negatively affected staffing levels of local public safety agencies due to the negative impact the demonstrations may have affected the number of new applicants interested in working in local law enforcement agencies.
+Across the nation, the number of vacancies and unfilled positions has remained at an extremely high rate resulting in record breaking staffing shortages.
+The pandemic's effects on staffing levels have impacted all areas of employment, including San Diego County's public safety agencies.
+In addition to the pandemic, the demonstrations related to the reallocation of public safety funding and criminal justice reforms that occurred in FY 2020-21 may have also negatively affected staffing levels of local public safety agencies due to the negative impact the demonstrations had on the general public's perception of law enforcement.
+It is presumable that the outcomes of these demonstrations may have affected the number of new applicants interested in working in local law enforcement agencies.